 Pain affects the physical and emotional well-being of children.
 Whether it is associated with a surgery, an injury, or an unknown cause, pain interferes with recovery, depresses mood, decreases sleep, decreases appetite and social interactions.

 The acute pain management service at Dayton Children's is dedicated to decreasing pain post surgery.
-Our team individualizes treatment plans that combine conventional medicine with targeted approaches.
+Our team consists of anesthesiologists, certified registered nurse anesthesists (CRNA) and an advanced practice registered nurse (APRN) who individualizes treatment plans that combine conventional medicine with targeted approaches.

 What are the benefits to the acute pain management program?